photo: Evan Bauer

 A Sampling of Joan's Blog Posts

-In her eleven novels, Joan Bauer explores difficult issues with humor and hope.
+In her twelve novels, Joan Bauer explores difficult issues with humor and hope.

 A New York Times bestselling author, speaker, and songwriter, Joan